hartwigmedical/actin/clinical/README.md

 | atc.chemicalSubstance.name       | codeine and ibuprofen 	                                           | Optional/added in curation               |
 | qtProlongatingRisk               | NONE 	                                                            | Added in curation                        |

+### Filtering of Clinical Data

+When the clinical data is mapped onto the ACTIN clinical data model, as described above, filtering is applied to exclude non-valid measurements.
+Filtering is applied for the following variables (excluded values in parentheses):

+- Body weight (<20 or >300 kg)
+- Vital functions: heart rate (<10, >300), blood pressure (<10, >300) , pulse oximetry (<10, >100).

+To prevent loss of data, excluded values are mapped like all other values.
+However, the unit is changed to \<ignore>, excluding them from further evaluation.

 ### Version History and Download Links

 - Upcoming (first release)